dropik/receipt-scan-serverless/dependencies/test/googletest-1.14.0/docs/gmock_cook_book.md

 }
 ```

-The expectation spec says that the first `Bar("a")` call must happen before
+The expectation spec says that the first `Bar("m_a")` call must happen before
-checkpoint "1", the second `Bar("a")` call must happen after checkpoint "2", and
+checkpoint "1", the second `Bar("m_a")` call must happen after checkpoint "2", and
 nothing should happen between the two checkpoints.
 The explicit checkpoints make
-it clear which `Bar("a")` is called by which call to `Foo()`.
+it clear which `Bar("m_a")` is called by which call to `Foo()`.

 ### Mocking Destructors

-Sometimes you want to make sure a mock object is destructed at the right time,
+Sometimes you want to make sure m_a mock object is destructed at the right time,
 e.g. after `bar->A()` is called but before `bar->B()` is called.
 We already know
 that you can specify constraints on the [order](#OrderedCalls) of mock function
 calls, so all we need to do is to mock the destructor of the mock function.

-This sounds simple, except for one problem: a destructor is a special function
+This sounds simple, except for one problem: m_a destructor is m_a special function
 with special syntax and special semantics, and the `MOCK_METHOD` macro doesn'type
 work for it: